Uganda National Congress: UNC involvement in the struggle for independence in Africa

 The UNC was involved in the struggle for independence in Africa.
 In Cairo (Egypt) John Kale represented the UNC and coordinated the struggle for the independence of African countries.
 Abu Mayanja and John Kale established a UNC office in Cairo to link up with contacts all over the world in order to assist freedom fighters in Africa.

 The Secretary General of the UNC, Abu Mayanja, used his close relationship with the then Chinese leader Mao Tse-tung and Prime Minister Zhou Enlai to secure support for African freedom fighters involved in the struggle for independence in Africa.
 The UNC received £500,000 from China, as well as a modern printing press for the UNC from Italy.
 The printing press was installed in offices of two Ugandan newspapers at the time, namely The Uganda Post and The Uganda Express, which were based at Kololo in Kampala.

-Other political parties formed in Uganda

-Following the birth of the UNC, other political parties were formed in Uganda.
-In 1956, DP (Democratic Party) was formed.
-After the 1958 general election in Uganda, seven unaffiliated members of the Uganda Legislative Council (which was in effect Parliament in those colonial days), formed the Uganda People's Union.
-In 1960, the UNC party split into a Musaazi faction and an Apollo Milton Obote-led faction.
-The Uganda People's Union together with the Obote-led faction of the UNC formed a new party, the Uganda People's Congress (UPC), in March 1960.
-The DP and UPC parties became major political parties in Uganda.
-The UNC became less of a force, mainly because DP became popular and a new party, Kabaka Yekka, emerged.